amirmasp/PerfectBinaryTree/README.md

     the maximum level of this PerfectBinaryTree is 5`

 ## TreeNode.hpp:
-n of TreeNode Objects are used to create this->PBT.
+n TreeNode Objects are used to create this->PBT.

 TODO: Make the nodes bidirectional (use doubly Linked list nodes).

 ## PerfectBinaryTree.cpp:
-This DataType object has members for traversing inside PBT.
+The PBT object has members for traversing  purpose inside them.
 ### - DFS(Depth First Search) Traversal Algorithms are all implemented in recursive fashion:
 1- PreorderTraversal
 2- InorderTraversal